minsunhappy/minsunhappy.github.io/_pages/about.md

 **🌟 My Vision**

-I believe everyone has a story worth sharing, and my goal is to help **manifest those stories into reality**—whether through text, video, 3D, or other forms.
-My current focus is on making **video creation accessible to everyone** leveraging Computer Vision, Conputer Graphics and HCI technologies.
+I believe everyone has a story worth sharing, and my goal is to help **manifest those stories into reality**—whether through text, video, 3D, or any other medium.
+My current focus is on **making video creation accessible to everyone**, leveraging breakthroughs in Computer Vision, Computer Graphics, and HCI.
+By blending technology with creativity, I strive to empower people to transform their unique ideas into powerful, shareable experiences.

 **📚 Research Interests**
 - Automating video editing and cut generation
 - Video generation using AI models